Thailand expects more rice exports as virus outbreak troubles competitors

 The lower Thai supply was in contrast with India’s record-breaking rice output this year and Vietnam’s ample winter-spring crops.

-Benchmark Thai 5% white rice RI-THBKN5-P1 climbed this month to the highest levels since August 2013.
+Benchmark Thai 5% white rice climbed this month to the highest levels since August 2013.

-It was quoted last week at $481.5 per tonne, about 19% higher than a year earlier, and about $70-$120 higher than a similar Vietnamese grade RI-VNBKN5-P1 and a benchmark Indian parboiled variety RI-INBKN5-P1.
+It was quoted last week at $481.5 per tonne, about 19% higher than a year earlier, and about $70-$120 higher than a similar Vietnamese grade and a benchmark Indian parboiled variety.

 In mid-January, the rice exporters body forecast a 7.5 million tonnes export target for 2020 due to uncompetitive prices, which Chookiat at the time described as “optimistic”.